RedHatInsights/insights-behavioral-spec/README.md

 > **_NOTE:_**  Don't forget to set up `PATH` environment variable correctly when tests are run outside containers.
 That environment variable needs to also contain directory with tested executable files (for example `insights-results-aggregator-cleaner` etc.)

-If you want to run the real dependencies (content-service and service log), run `docker-compose --profile no-mock up -d` instead and `export WITHMOCK=0`.
+If you want to run the real dependencies (content-service and service log), run `POSTGRES_DB_NAME=notification docker-compose --profile no-mock up -d` instead and `export WITHMOCK=0`.

 Run the tests for your repository, for example: